-- 4.1 The Director of Education has no objection to the proposed development subject to the provision of a financial contribution of £21,600 to mitigate the impact on education capacity at St Mungo's High School which would result from the development. - 4.2 The Roads Development Unit has no objections to the proposed development subject to minor layout specification changes, which could be addressed at Road Construction Consent (RCC) stage if the development were to be approved.
+- 4.1 The Director of Education has no objection to the proposed development subject to the provision of a financial contribution of $\pounds 21,600$ to mitigate the impact on education capacity at St Mungo's High School which would result from the development. - 4.2 The Roads Development Unit has no objections to the proposed development.
+Minor layout specification changes have been made in response to previous comments.
 Drainage details have been confirmed to be satisfactory. - 4.3 The Environmental Protection Unit has no objections to the proposed development.
-A Contaminated Land Assessment has been submitted to accompany the planning application. - 4.4 The Coal Authority has no objections to the proposed development.
-A coal investigation report has established no mining issues that would affect the proposed development. - 4.5 Scottish Water has no objections to the proposed development and has confirmed network capacity exists to serve the proposed housing.
+A Contaminated Land Assessment has been submitted to accompany the planning application.
+Acoustic glazing is requested given the proximity of dwellinghouses to Windsor Road. - 4.4 The Coal Authority has no objections to the proposed development.
+A coal investigation report has established no mining issues that would affect the proposed development.

+4.5 Scottish Water has no objections to the proposed development.
+The applicant has secured permission to connect to existing infrastructure.